wojciech-graj/cydoomgeneric/README.md

 #### Minecraft: Pi Edition

-Ensure that the `mcpi numpy scikit-image` packages are installed.
+Ensure that the `mcpi scikit-image` packages are installed.

 Before running the script, launch Minecraft: Pi Edition and join a world.
 The `scale` variable can be adjusted to change the display size.
 Currently the only way to quit the game is to kill the process (`C-z`).